opensandiego/sdvv-backend/candidate_calc_description.md

 * "raised":
   1. taken from efile_CSD_2020.xlsx.
 Look at
 the A-Contributions, C-Contributions, I-Contributions sheets
-  2. Filter by candidate name
+  2. Filter by "Committee Name (Filer_Name)" which is found in the google drive spreadsheet
   3. There is a Tran_Amt2 column.
-Take the sum of each column and add them together
+Take the sum of each sheet and add them together

 * "spent" - similar to raise.
   1. Use efile_CSD_2020.xlsx at look at all sheets D-Expenditure, G-Expenditure, E-Expenditure sheets.
-2. Filter by candidate named
+  2. Filter by "Committee Name (Filer_Name)" which is found in the google drive spreadsheet
   3. There is an Amount column, sum the total for each sheet

 * "donors" - Taken from efile_CSD_2020.xlsx.
   1. Look at the A-Contributions, C-Contributions and I-Contributions sheets.
-  2. Filter by candidate name.
+  2. Filter by "Committee Name (Filer_Name)" which is found in the google drive spreadsheet
   3. There are two columns, Tran_NameL and Tran_NameF, combine the two columns
   4. Find all unique donors and output the total number of unique values.

 * "by industry" - Taken from efile_CSD_2020.xlsx.
   1. Look at the A-Contributions, C-Contributions and I-Contributions sheet.
-  2. Filter by candidate name.
+  2. Filter by "Committee Name (Filer_Name)" which is found in the google drive spreadsheet
   3. Find all unique values in Tran_Emp column.
   4. Sum all values for each unique value.
   5. Take the top 5 values sorted by most contributions.